rgrannell1/kea/BUGS.md

 - [x] #13 add a description to xSplitWith.
 - [x] #16 rename parameter "collection" to "coll".
 - [x] #11 rename all predicates to pred, functions to fn, collections to ?
+- [x] #20 reimplemented the x_( ) monad, without partial application and with acceptable efficiency.